DaviDevMod/focus-trap/packages/focus-trap/README.md

 There is a live demo in which you can play around with focus traps to appreciate the way they work: https://focus-trap-demo.vercel.app/

 The source code can be found in [this repo](https://github.com/DaviDevMod/focus-trap/tree/main/apps/demo).

-## Special thanks :heart:

-The logic for the treatment of edge cases, in matter of browser consistency, regarding tab indexes and tabbability (found in [tabbability.ts](https://github.com/DaviDevMod/focus-trap/blob/main/packages/focus-trap/src/tabbability.ts)) is took from [tabbable](https://github.com/focus-trap/tabbable).

-This small library has been around for many years and, at the time of writing, can boast 180 dependant packages and one million weekly downloads while having zero open issues :scream: which makes feel safe about the reliability of the edge case logic.

-The reason why _tabbable_ is not being used as a dependency is that it would be an overkill and _@davidevmod/focus-trap_ aims to be as simple and lightweight as possible.

-Also much obliged to the whole [focus-trap](https://github.com/focus-trap) project in general, which has been a huge point of reference.

 ## :earth_americas: Contributing